ashrithks/rn-collapsing-tab-bar/README.md

 ## rn-collapsing-tab-bar
+## For Collapsing tabbar, see CollapseExample in example folder.
 This is probably my favorite navigation pattern on Android, I wish it were more common on iOS!
 This is a very simple JavaScript-only implementation of it for React Native.
 For more information about how